ObjectModules/deploy/Mapping.md

 It is quite amazing because usually when people put different criteria then the result can be different, let take an example, say what is the best food now in the world?
 Every one can give different answer base on their parameter or criteria.

 But when people asked what is the best search engine, then mostly probably you will find that Google is the answer whatever criteria they use.

-Means different criteria but the same answer.
+_People can have a different criteria but they have the same answer._

 Sound unfair..
 Why?
 Because you have already the answer to your best search engine easily.
 How about your best food?
 Do you have find one?